-The advantages of self watering containers are numerous and they can be the best way to grow some plants--particularly vegetables.
+The advantages of self-watering containers are numerous and they can be the best way to grow some plants--particularly vegetables.

-By providing a consistent level of moisture directly to the roots of plants, self watering containers can increase plant health and yield.
+By providing a consistent level of moisture directly to the roots of plants, self-watering containers can increase plant health and yield.
 Probably the most common mistakes gardeners make--even highly experienced gardeners--is to over-water plants.
-With a well-designed self watering container, this won't happen.
+With a well-designed self-watering container, this won't happen.
 The plants will get just the amount of water they need to thrive.

+There is a water storage tank, usually at the bottom of the container, which you fill.
 There is an overflow hole, so excess water simply drains away.
 The soil soaks up the water from the bottom, so as long as you keep the reservoir filled, your plants get a consistent level of moisture, delivered directly to their roots.

+The reservoir system makes self-watering containers very water efficient.
 Because the water is stored out of the sun and wind it evaporates more slowly and there is less water loss than if you spray water on your plants.
-There is also less chance of fungus and disease because you are keep water off your plants' leaves by feeding them directly through their roots.
+There is also less chance of fungus and disease because you keep water off your plants' leaves by feeding them directly through their roots.

 If there is too little rain, you completely control the amount of moisture by adding water to the reservoir.
 Also, you add fertilizer at the beginning of the season, when you plant your box and don't add it again for the entire summer.

-My favorite decorative self watering containers are made by a German company called Lechuza.
-Their self watering container gardens are sleek, modern and come in fabulous colors.
+Our favorite decorative self-watering containers are made by a German company called Lechuza.
+Their self-watering container gardens are sleek, modern and come in fabulous colors.
 They have a unique irrigation system that works beautifully both indoors and out.

-These planters are pricy but are gorgeous and have the quality to match the price.
+These planters are pricey but are gorgeous and have the quality to match the price.